samumantha/EODIE/docs/Use.rst

 | If none of the three above is given, only --statistics_out is set to true

 | ``--database_out``
-| set flag if statistics (see below) shall be calculated ber polygon and saved into a sqlite3 .db file
+| set flag if statistics (see below) shall be calculated ber polygon and saved into a sqlite3 .db file.
+Please be aware that with several simultaneous processes, the output database file can get locked and prevent writing results.
 | **type:** flag

 | ``--statistics``